Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/vfx.md

 This is slightly more complicated, because you need to loop *part of* a sprite sheet rather than the whole thing, so you can't just keep increasing `image_index`

-Instead, the `image_index` is set to start at the first frame, and then rotate through the others using [`%` modulo.](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic)
+Instead, you set the `image_index` to start at the first frame, and then rotate through the others using [`%` modulo.](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic)

-Here this is packaged into
-two [functions](https://rivalslib.com/workshop_guide/programming/learning_path/functions.html), one for regular windows, and one for strong attack charging windows.
+This example packages the effect into two [functions](https://rivalslib.com/workshop_guide/programming/learning_path/functions.html), one for regular windows, and one for strong attack charging windows.